joonarafael/visualpathfinder/documentation/implementation_document.md

 ### Pathfinding Algorithms

-Dijkstra and A\* were required foreknowledge for the course.
-I'll still briefly explain them.
-JPS was the new thing I learned during the completion of this project.

 Every included algorithm utilizes the one-dimensional adjacency list to perform the pathfinding.
-JPS requests the current field status to check if scanning reaches the edge of the map.
+JPS also requests the current field status to check if scanning reaches the edge of the map.
 Other two algorithms perform the pathfinding solely on the given adjacency list.

 #### Dijkstra

 See the source code [here](https://github.com/joonarafael/visualpathfinder/tree/main/app/application/algorithms/dijkstra.ts "Redirect to file 'dijkstra.ts'").

-Dijkstra algorithm always expands parent node in all directions and calculates the known distance for all new neighbors.
-These nodes are kept in a priority queue and new neighbors are processed depending the order of the queue.
+Dijkstra algorithm always expands parent node in all directions and calculates the best known distance from start to all new neighbors.
+These nodes are kept in a priority queue based on the distance calculation and new neighbors are processed depending the order of the queue.

 The Dijkstra version implemented in this web application has also one additional optimization; it cuts the scanning process when it reaches the end node.
 If e.g. the start and end nodes are immediately adjacent, no other nodes have to be processed.